 In 1877 a professor at the Colorado School of Mines in Golden, Arthur Lakes, discovered some of today’s best-known dinosaur fossils.
 These included Apatosaurus; Stegosaurus, the Colorado State Fossil; and Allosaurus.
 These specimens represent animals that lived 150 million years ago in the Late Jurassic Period, also known as the “Age of Giants.”

-In 1937, during the construction of West Alameda Parkway, dinosaur tracks were discovered on the east side of Dinosaur Ridge in the 100-million-year-old rocks of the Dakota Group, representing the Early Cretaceous Period.
+In 1937, during the construction of West Alameda Parkway, dinosaur tracks were uncovered on the east side of Dinosaur Ridge in the 100-million-year-old rocks of the Dakota Group, representing the Early Cretaceous Period.
 These tracks are those of duck-billed herbivores and ostrich-like carnivorous dinosaurs.
-Recent research has revealed that these tracks represent only a small part of the extensive track-bearing beds of the Dakota Group, which can be traced from Boulder, Colorado, to northern New Mexico.
-Because these strata represent the shoreline sediments of an ancient seaway that was frequently trampled by dinosaurs, these beds have been called the “Dinosaur Freeway.”
+Recent research has revealed that these tracks represent only a small number of the extensive track-bearing beds of the Dakota Group, which can be traced from Boulder, Colorado, to northern New Mexico.
+Because these strata represent the shoreline sediments of an ancient seaway that was frequently trampled by dinosaurs, these beds have been dubbed the “Dinosaur Freeway.”

 Nearby Rooney Ranch was homesteaded in the early 1860s.